 Fast forward to learning the words profiteroles and choux pastry and the realization that nothing could be easier.
 A little water, butter and flour – then a couple of eggs and that’s it.
 Pipe on a baking sheet or even drop by tablespoon and it just works.

 I received a copy of Jill Colonna’s new book, Teatime in Paris recently and I was strolling through the pages.
-As I turned the page to eclairs, John was walking behind me and said, “Oh, those look nice.”
-I knew what recipe I would make.
+There were so many gorgeous things to look at and imagine on MY plate.

 Remember that gorgeous vanilla I received from Sunshine Vanilla Company?
 I decided to put one of their fancy dancy Tahitian vanilla beans in the crème patisserie and oh my goodness, when I opened the package the aroma hit me instantly.